snipsco/snips-nlu/docs/source/tutorial.rst

 We created a `sample dataset`_ that you can check to better understand the format.

-You have two options to create your dataset.
-You can build it manually by respecting the format used in the sample or alternatively you can use the dataset creation CLI that is contained in the lib.
+You have three options to create your dataset.
+You can build it manually by respecting the format used in the sample, `chatito`_ a DSL tool for dataset generation or alternatively you can use the dataset creation CLI that is contained in the lib.

 We will go for the second option here and start by creating three files corresponding to our three intents and one entity file corresponding to the ``room`` entity: